Notes on Fossil Pollen

 Bombacacidites

 Bombacacidites has a long pollen record extending from the Late Cretaceous to the Holocene.
 It is generally recognised as representing taxa belonging to Bombacoideae, but B. paulus and others may be referable to Brownlowia or an allied genus.
 The earliest records are from North America, but in the Lower Tertiary it is broadly distributed.
 In the Upper Tertiary records become restricted to South America and, oddly, New Zealand.
-In the Eocene of Colombia at least 20 morphospecies of this pollen genus are known [18].
+In the Eocene of Colombia at least 20 morphospecies of this pollen genus are known [iv].

 Bombacacipites (type B. nacimientoensis Anderson) would appear to be a synonym of Bombacacidites.